aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/050-enable-namespace.md

 terraform apply --auto-approve
 ```

-Once we activate this, the webstore microservice will be deployed.
+When we activate this, the webstore microservice will be deployed.
-Because, we have configured our default Managed Node Group to only accept Critical Addons:
+Because we have configured our default Managed Node Group to only accept Critical Addons:

 ```bash
 cat ~/environment/spoke/main.tf | grep -A4 taints